fhircast/sandbox.js/README.md

  "/notify": POST with JSON payload to receive events from the clients

-"/": GET with HTML/JavaScript (frontend.html file) to provide the web page to subscribe and post events to the hub.

 "/log": (on ws not http), Websocket to broadcast the server side logs to the client browser.

 ### Client endpoints